-Join SERCAL for a nearly full moon hike at Pinnacles on 31 March 2018!
+SERCAL friends took a nearly full moon hike at Pinnacles on 31 March 2018.

 The March full moon is named the Worm Moon by Native Americans and in the Farmer’s Almanac because the ground begins to soften and earthworm casts reappear, which invites the return of robins.
 This is also known as Sap Moon, as it marks the time when maple sap begins to flow and the annual tapping of maple trees begins.
 Since there is (was) also a full moon on Mar 1 this year, the March 31 moon is officially a “blue moon”.
 Whatever name you give this month’s moon, what better place to view it than high atop the peak at Pinnacles National Park.
 See our blog for more details…

 a nearly full moon hike (with condors) at Pinnacles National Park, 8 Apr 2017